traitecoevo/austraits.org/content/home/03_expand.md

 We also accept any legacy datasets, either from your archives or transcribed from published data sources.

-### Formalise vocabulary
+### Formalising vocabulary
-The AusTraits team will be leading a series of workshops over the coming two years to review and more fully document trait definitions and allowable trait values (*terms* for categorical variables and *ranges* for continuous variables).
+The AusTraits team will be leading a series of workshops over the coming two years to review and more fully document trait definitions and allowable trait values (*terms* for categorical variables and *ranges* for continuous variables) used to build AusTraits.
 Our first <ins>**[workshop](post/workshop1/)**</ins> will review trait definitions associated with seeds and germination.

 ### Enhanced access options
 The AusTraits team is in the process of developing a project API.
 Once completed, the database will be accessable by querying the API or through biodiversity portals.
 Coming in 2022.